hasura/graphql-engine/manual/auth/authentication/providers/index.rst

 Hasura Auth has **"providers"** to support different modes of authentication.

-You can enable/disable providers in your auth configuration.
+You can :doc:`enable/disable providers <configure-auth-methods>` in your auth configuration.
 Once a provider is enabled you can use them to signup your users. **You can have multiple providers enabled at the same time.**